|

 The

-Wagner Sonata disc contains hardly ever performed and hardly
+Wagner Sonata disc contains seldom performed and seldom recorded

-ever recorded compositions by the young Richard Wagner which show the
+compositions by the young Richard Wagner.
+They show the influence of

-who in "Eine Sonate in das Album von Frau Mathilde Wesendonck in
+and older Wagner who, in "Eine Sonate in das Album von Frau Mathilde

-Sonata" is played with intensity, sorrow, and rebellion, much more
+"Wesendonck Sonata" is played with intensity, sorrow, and

 Although